inner blog VARAsComplianceCompanyRulebook

 Insurance

-Like the Market in Crypto Assets Regulation (MiCA), VARA mandates that VASPs be insured by a regulated insurer.
+Like the Markets in Crypto Assets Regulation (MiCA), VARA mandates that VASPs be insured by a regulated insurer.
 Insurance must cover professional indemnity, commercial crime as well as any type of insurance appropriate to hot wallets.
 Moreover, during the licensing phase, VARA can request additional insurance based on the VASP’s activities.

 Reserve Assets